 We are so grateful for all those who supported our mission and followed our journey.
 This effort would not be possible without the love and support of our community members.
 And despite closing fundraising, MSFM still has incoming orders of PPE to distribute over the next month!
 We look forward to continuing to provide updates on our social media.

-We are a group of medical students who are collecting donations for hospitals facing severe Personal Protective Equipment (PPE) shortages in Philadelphia.
+Background: We are a group of medical students who are collecting donations for hospitals facing severe Personal Protective Equipment (PPE) shortages in Philadelphia.
 Due to these shortages, many healthcare professionals here in Philadelphia are being told that they have to reuse single-use PPE, use makeshift protection (like bandannas instead of approved PPE such as N95 masks), or even go into patients' rooms under-protected.
 Throughout the world, we are all hearing stories about healthcare professionals getting sick.
 We are asking for donations to purchase this essential equipment for our healthcare workers so they can stay safe while they treat the sick.
 Our group's volunteers directly purchase and collect FDA approved PPE, then distribute to hospitals of in the Greater Philadelphia Metropolitan Area.